TresorKone/TresorKone-e-shop_nodeJS/README.md

     created it as an exercise for practice the symfony framework.

-  - please don’t pay attention to the css 😂, this project is more like a playground to see how the framework work i totaly neglect the css 😂
+  - please don’t pay attention to the css 😂, this was not the priority 😂